• Skip to primary navigation

 • 5 cups low sodium chicken broth use veggie broth for vegetarian version

-• 7 ounces can diced green chilis
+• 7 ounce can diced green chilis

 • ¾ tablespoon Redmond Real Salt